2021 Best Allied Health Professions Colleges for Non-Traditional Students in Illinois

 The allied health school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Allied Health Schools for Non-Traditional Students.

 To further help you make the college decision, we've developed a unique tool called College Combat that allows you to compare schools based on the factors that matter the most to you.
-When you have some time, check it out - you may want to bookmark the link so you don't forget it.

 University of St Francis has taken the #1 spot in this year's allied health professions ranking for non-traditional students.
 Located in the suburb of Joliet, University of Saint Francis is a private not-for-profit school with a small student population.
 University of Saint Francis not only placed well in our non-traditional rankings.
 It is also #1 on our Best Colleges for Allied Health Professions in Illinois list.

 Southern Illinois University Carbondale comes in at #2 in this year's ranking.
-Located in the small city of Carbondale, SIUC is a public school with a fairly large student population.
+Located in the city of Carbondale, SIUC is a public college with a fairly large student population.
 As a testament to the quality of education offered at SIUC, the school also landed the #2 rank in our Best Colleges for Allied Health Professions in Illinois ranking.

 One of 34 majors within the Health Professions area of study, Allied Health Professions has other similar majors worth exploring.